pawap90/acho-bot/README.md

 ## Single account
 The chatbot service will work only for the accounts and channels specified in the environment variables.
-If any other account tries to login using the chatbot authorization endpoints, it will get an authorization error.
+If any other account tries to log in using the chatbot authorization endpoints, it will get an authorization error.

 The service is not currently designed to handle multiple accounts.
-This is a limitation but it also makes the hosting and configuration of the service easier.
+This is a limitation, but it also makes the hosting and configuration of the service easier.

 ## Status view
 Use the status view to see if your bot's Twitch account is correctly authorized.
-You can use this view in OBS to get real time feedback of your chatbot status (it auto-updates every minute).
+You can use this view in OBS to get real-time feedback on your chatbot status (it auto-updates every minute).

 ## Built-in commands
-Built-in commands are defined in the codebase, instead of notion.
+Built-in commands are defined in the codebase instead of Notion.
 They usually require more logic and access to resources unavailable to the Notion commands.
 There are currently two built-in commands that you can use:
 - `!help` prints a list of available commands.
-- `!refresh` invalidates the command cache so next time a command is triggered, the app needs to go to Notion to retriee the commands, thus updating them to the latest version.
+- `!refresh` invalidates the command cache, so next time a command is triggered, the app needs to go to Notion to retrieve the commands, thus updating them to the latest version.
 Only available for Broadcaster and Moderators.

 ## Placeholder commands
-There are also commands that are triggered via code, but defined in Notion.
+Some commands are triggered via code but defined in Notion.
 This allows AchoBot to react to certain events (like a user logging in or subscribing) while also allowing each user to specify what they want AchoBot to do in each case.
-Right now the only placeholder command is:
+Right now, the only placeholder command is:
-- `!welcome`: Executed when AchoBot joins the chat room inmediately after a stream starts.
-If you define this command in Notion, when the bot logs in it can say hi and leave some important information in the chat.
-E.g: "Hi, I'm AchoBot!
+- `!welcome`: Executed when AchoBot joins the chat room immediately after a stream starts.
+If you define this command in Notion when the bot logs in, it can say hi and leave some relevant information in the chat.
+E.g., "Hi, I'm AchoBot!
 Type !help to see what I can do".

 # Quick start